Pension

 Part-time work

 Most mothers, but also an increasing number of fathers, now work part-time – regardless of their marital status.
 In doing so, they accept a high level of risk: If their health is impaired due to an accident or illness, they receive significantly lower pensions than full-time employees.
-It is therefore recommended that you take out additional insurance.
+Taking out supplementary insurance, therefore, makes sense.

 Self-employment

-Many entrepreneurs themselves have only minimal protection because Pillar 2 is not obligatory for them.
+Many business owners themselves have only minimal protection, as for them Pillar 2 (BVG/OPA) is not mandatory.
 If you’re self-employed, you do not have to insure your loss of earnings following an accident either.
 Which means that, after a stroke of misfortune, the family is left with only a modest AHV/OASI or IV/DI pension – unless provision has been made privately.

 Unable to work or occupationally disabled?